Shabana25/M2-2019/notebooks/assignments/assignment_1/README.md

 # Deliverables

-You are asked to deliver a Computational Notebook (R Markdown, R Notebook, or Jupyter Notebook in Python or R, the language is your choice) which answers the above-stated questions.
-It should have the following characteristics.

-* It should be able to run on every other computer, given it is placed in the same folder as the data.
-Take for granted that (as it should be for all your fellows), `R` and `Python` (Anaconda distribgution) is installed.
-* This should be possible solely by running the contained code chunk-by-chunk.
-A good way to test compatibility (this is not always working, unfortunately) is to run the notebook in free hosted environments (Google Colab, kaggle, Azure Notebooks).
-* If you use specific libraries (outside what we used in class) please write a note at the start of the notebook explaining what has to be installed.
+Please submit a PDF or HTML version of your notebook on peergrade.io.
+In adittion, include a link to a functioning goocle colab notebook included.
+Please make sure(eg. own test in “anonymous” setting in your browser) that otherscan acess it.

+This notebook should:

 * It should solve the questions in an straightforward and elegant way.
 * It should contain enough explanations to enable your fellow students (or others on a similar level of knowledge) to clearly understand what you are doing, why, what is the outcome, how to interpret it, and how to reconstruct the exercise.
 Be specific and understandable, but brief.

 # Further process and dates

-* You will receive an upload link on peergrade.io by 10.10.2018 morning with concrete instructions.
+* You will receive an upload link on peergrade.io by XX.10.209 morning with concrete instructions.
 * The notebook upload is also due 10.10.2018, 11:55pm.
 Delays are not accepted.
 * On latest 11.10.2018, you will recieve an invitation to peergrade your fellows exams on peergrade.io.
 You will be asked for the evaluation of 3 peer-assignments is part of the assignment and mandatory.
-* The peergrade evaluation is due 22.10.2018, 11:55pm.
+* The peergrade evaluation is due XX.10.2019, 11:55pm.
 Delays are not accepted.

 # Evaluation

 * Supervised peer-evaluation.
 * Evaluation by 3 peer-reviewers
+*

 # Hints

+General

 * Keep in mind, you are looking in all cases at directed and unweighted networks.

+R

+* Use `fread` from the `data.table` package to conveniently read the files